C-Rodg/Balance/README.md

 ---

+Initial use todos:

+- settings - top margin increase. data management
+- icon select - very slow to rerender

+- check changes to auth keyboards. see if that works and apply to rest
+- check animation on text input on auth screen

+---

 Minor Todos:

-- LAUNCH SCREEN - fix white flash
+- LAUNCH SCREEN - fix white flash.
+Needed?
 - ALL SCREENS - show more informative errors.
 Login, etc. for invalid emails and things..
 - EDIT CATEGORY SCREEN: scroll to icon location of one that is selected
 - DAY SCREEN: fix location of month left and right buttons